-My mom, now in her nineties, was really my professor on everything womanly, as most mothers are for their daughters.
+My mom, who recently celebrated her 100th birthday, was really my professor on everything womanly.
+As most mothers are for their daughters.
 She educated me, giving me the tools to be a fabulously feminine woman.

 One of her many lessons was the importance of perfume on a woman’s body.
 “A woman’s scent is part of her mystique,” she explained.

 I learned where to dab Perfume, Eau de Toilette, and Bouquet of Eau de Cologne because my mother was my role model when it came to the ‘art of being a woman.’
 Even to this day she gets it and flaunts it!

 My mother became my perfume professor at a very early age.
 Her scent flowed throughout our home, making it smell as fragrant as a lilac or jasmine garden.
 This was my first introduction to the beauty of fragrance.

 I remember saying to her, “Oh mommy you smell so good.”
 She took me by the hand, led me into her beautiful bath, and placed a dab of her perfume on the inside of each of my wrists and behind each ear; hugged me to her and I remember saying with a smile, “Now I am just like you.”
 These are memories a daughter shares with her mother and holds dear.

 Perfume is a happy part of my daily life because of my mother!
 My love for perfume extends to the exquisite perfume bottles that I glance at daily, which reflect, in my eyes, as works of art.

 I never leave home without dabbing or spritzing on fragrance.
 Wearing Perfume is a part of my mantra because I am the Perfume Professor’s daughter!